tanjazlender/MicrobiomePrime/README.md

 - Source sensitivity: Evaluating how many samples from a specific source can be detected using the given primer pair.
 - Specificity to a Particular Source: Assessing whether the primers also detect microbiota from other sources.
 This is useful in
-- Differential Abundance: Determining the strength of the association with the target source.
+- Differential Abundance: Determining the strength of the association with the target source (is a marker more abundant in target than in non-target samples?)

-- differential abundance (based on how strong the association is)
+## Validation
+The primer pairs should always be validated in a laboratory on multiple target (where you want the primers to amplify) and non-target samples (the number of samples in the validation process depends on the study itself).
+If you are testing sensitivity and specificity of primer pairs, you can use e.g. end-point PCR, real-time PCR or digital PCR.
+If the differentiation of target and non-target samples is based on differential abundance of a particular marker, the amplification should be quantified (whether using real-time or digital PCR).

+## Definitions
+Marker
+Primer pair
+Target samples
+Non-target samples
+Specificity
+Sensitivity